Incident management process, to transform crises into opportunities for continuous improvement

 - It provides transparency within the organisation regarding the resolution of incidents;

-- It increases user satisfaction and the productivity of everyone in the company.
+- It increases user and customer satisfaction, as well as the productivity of everyone in the company.

 ☝️ Bear in mind that an incident management process goes beyond simply resolving an IT problem.
-It provides solid support for the company's business functions, reducing the number of slowdowns or stoppages in activities that would impact on turnover.
+It provides solid support for the company's business functions, by reducing the number of slowdowns or stoppages in activities that would have an impact on turnover.

 #1 Identifying and recording the incident

-To begin with, the incident must be identified, specifying :
+To begin with, you need to identify the incident, specifying :

 - the identity of the person responsible